The Royal Canadian Legion v. AvivaPosted June 23, 2020

 Justice Belobaba has been appointed as the case management judge for this proposed class proceeding.

 The motion for certification of the proposed class action proceeded on May 18, 2021, and July 5-6, 2021.
 The action was certified as a class action in July 2021.
+A copy of the Order of Justice Belobaba certifying the class action can be viewed here.
 A copy of the Reasons of Justice Belobaba dated July 15, 2021 can be viewed here.

 This website provides only general information about this class action.
 While it is not always current, it is updated from time to time as information becomes available.